tuhiproject/tuhi/README.md

       search for device connections.
 When the Listen() request completes upon timeout, the property is set to False.
       Read-only

+  Method: Pair() -> (i)
+      Pair the device.
+If the device is already paired, calls to this method immediately return success.

+      Otherwise, the device is paired and this function returns success (0) or a negative errno on failure.

   Method: Listen() -> ()
       Listen for data from this device.
 This method starts listening for